Amrit1Gurung/Customers-Churn-Prediction/README.md

 ## Overview
 Churn is a widespread problem across almost every industry.
 However, it is especially relevant to the telecommunications market, as many believe it to have reached saturation point.
 Competition is at an all-time high and many telcos are recognizing the need to improve customer experience and service in order to lower customer churn rates and compete effectively.

+## File Explanation
+= ChurnPrediction.ipynb: This file contains the baseline models without detail analysis.
+- ChurnPrediction..ipynb: This is the main file.
+It contains detail analysis and improvement of earlier built baseline models
+- ChurnPrediction3.ipynb: This file is exactly same as ChurnPrediction..ipynb except that here i used only important features to build predictive     model.

 ## Daataset
 The dataset for this project is obtained from the kaggle.
 ### Contents